Hefei’s 1,400 Year Debugged Code: How Drowned Villages Built China’s Quantum Future

 Welcome to China’s oldest startup where:

-Tang Dynasty floodgates (815 CE) now cool quantum servers
+Tang Dynasty floodgates (815 CE) now cool quantum servers1

 Qing silk weavers’ encryption (1853) secures satellites